-- 6. Mediators must ensure that they are fully qualified to deal with the specific issues involved in a mediation, recognizing limitations in their ability to handle a matter outside the limits of their qualifications, education and experience. - 7.
-Mediators shall communicate with clients during their mediation process in a conscientious, timely and effective manner. - 8.
-Mediators are required to create an inclusive environment taking into consideration Indigenous heritage, race, ancestry, place of origin, colour, ethnic origin, citizenship, family diversity, disability, creed, religion, sex, sexual orientation, gender identity and gender expression and capacity in order to design and maintain a meaningful process. - 9.
+- 6. Mediators must ensure that they are fully qualified to deal with the specific issues involved in a mediation, recognizing limitations in their ability to handle a matter outside the limits of their qualifications, education, and experience. - 7.
+When a client's needs fall outside of the scope of the mediator's expertise, the member must inform the clients where their needs exceed the mediator's competency.
+The mediator will give the option to modify the process through securing additional resources and/or including professionals that would allow the mediation to proceed competently.
+If the mediation cannot be continued, the mediator will make appropriate referrals for the family. - 8.
+Mediators shall communicate with clients during their mediation process in a conscientious, timely and effective manner.
+Effective communication includes the drafting of documents in accordance with the paragraph outlining drafting in these Standards. - 9.
+Mediators are required to create an inclusive environment taking into consideration Indigenous heritage, race, ancestry, place of origin, colour, ethnic origin, citizenship, family diversity, disability, creed, religion, sex, sexual orientation, gender identity and gender expression and capacity in order to design and maintain a meaningful process. - 10.
 Mediators shall engage in a minimum of ten (10) hours of annual continuing education to ensure that their knowledge and skills are current, to include a minimum of five (5) hours on the subject of screening for and understanding Intimate Partner and Family Violence and Power Imbalances.